Lemonous/tricks/gplay_to_spotify.md

 ## Changing the data

-If you have a really long playlist, you might want to use some regex here.
-I didn't, so I haven't taken the time to make a regex string.
-If you do use regex, please do contact me so I can add it to here :)
+If you have a really long playlist, you might want to use some kind of automata here.
+My playlist was short enough that I didn't need it, so I didn't make such a script.
+If you do use make one, please contact me so I can add it here :)

-These are the differences I have found so far:
+These are the differences I have found so far between Gplay and Spotify:

- - Spotify almost never has "(feat. someGuy)" in the title.
-Delete all these.
+ - Spotify almost never has "(feat. otherPerson)" in the title.
+More songs are successfully converted if you delete this part
- - If several artists are strung together with ampersands ("&"), delete the least known of them or change the ampersand to a comma.
+ - If several artists are strung together with ampersands ("&"), keep only the most well-known of the artists, or change ampersands to commas
  - Some inconsistency between square brackets and parentheses.
-I suggest parentheses everywhere.
+Spotify seems to use parentheses almost everywhere.

 ## Converting the data

 Paste your modified data into [this excellent website](http://www.playlist-converter.net/#/), and click "Convert to Spotify".
 Hopefully it should find most of the songs.
-Connect it to your spotify account to automatically make a new playlist.
+Connect it to your Spotify account to automatically make a new playlist.
 Remember to open the playlist in a new tab if you do it in the browser.

 The few songs that weren't found can now be added manually to the mostly complete playlist.
 Enjoy!

 Also: consider donating to the folks behind Playlist Converter.
-Without them, this would have been a helluva lot harder :) There's a Paypal button if you follow the link above!
+Without them, this would have been a lot harder :) There's a Paypal button if you follow the link above!